Yoshie Shiratori: Akita prison break

 Police recaptured Shiratori after three days while he was stealing supplies from a hospital.
 Sentenced to life in prison for escaping and attempted theft, he was transferred to Akita prison in 1941.

 At Akita prison, Shiratori was placed in a cell specially designed for escape artists, featuring high ceilings, one small skylight, and smooth copper walls.
-Nevertheless, Shiratori was able to scale the walls, and noticed that the wood holding the window bars was beginning to rot.
-Every night, he would climb up to loosen the vent, until he finally managed to pry away the wood and open the skylight.
+He was also constantly handcuffed.
+Shiratori was able to dislocate his thumbs, allowing him to secretly slip out of the handcuffs at night.
+Shiratori was able to scale the walls, and he noticed that the wooden framing around the window bars was beginning to rot.
+Every night, he would climb up to loosen the vent until he finally managed to pry away the wood and open the skylight.
 Shiratori waited until a stormy night to climb the walls to make sure his footsteps wouldn't be heard and made his escape on June 14, 1942.
 Three months later, he showed up at the house of head guard Kobayashi to ask for help, as he was one of the only people who had shown kindness and respect to Shiratori during his stay in the Akita prison.
-However, Kobayashi called the police and Shiratori was arrested and sent back to prison.
+However, it was circulated that Kobayashi called the police, and Shiratori was arrested and sent back to prison.

+That said, various sources dispute this claim.
+According to non-fiction writer Michinori Saito, who interviewed Shiratori directly, ‘Kobayashi treated Shiratori kindly by offering him potatoes and tea, then accompanied him to the police station and persuaded him to turn himself in.’